Vault-Software-Team/Vault-Engine-Old/README.md

 # **Cross-Platform Issues**

 - 3D Audio - Linux build is able load mp3 files while windows build can only load WAV files. (this is an issue with sndfile)
+- C++ Scripts on windows work but the global variables that the EXE File uses for GameObjects and Logs and what not are not shared between the DLL Files.

 # **C# Scripting**